 We wonder what happened to our fellow Americans that they would elevate such a bad person to a position of power.
 We thought we shared a common set of values with Republicans and could at least agree that Trump’s sociopathic behavior, sordid past, and lack of experience would disqualify him from office.
 We wonder how Republicans continue to support someone who is so antithetical to all that is good in our country.
 We worry they don’t realize they’re being hoodwinked and we worry about the future.

 The psychological impact of Trump’s presidency is real and lasting.
 Many of his actions are unprecedented in modern presidential history.
 And Trump’s gaslighting is enough to cause anyone to feel like we’re losing control of our democracy.
 Psychologists have referred to the feelings that result from this presidency as “Trump Anxiety Disorder.”
 It can lead to increased blood pressure, depression, and chronic health problems.
 For that reason, it’s important to keep perspective and take care.
-If you’re tired of feeling sick over Trump’s actions, these friendly reminders may lift your spirits, empower you, give you hope, and effect change.
+If you’re tired of feeling sick over Trump’s actions, these reminders may lift your spirits, empower you, give you hope, and effect change.

 Trump doesn’t represent the American people.
-Trump got 62,984,828 votes.
+Trump received 62,984,828 votes.
 About 174 million Americans either voted against him or didn’t vote for him, which is about 73% of the eligible-to-vote American population.
 Trump’s term ends in a few months.
 We have an opportunity to replace him with someone who leads with compassion, believes in science, sets an example, and tells the truth.
 In some countries, dictators stay in power for decades.

-So much good happens every day despite Trump’s cruelty and misconduct.
+So much good happens every day despite Trump’s cruelty and criminal misconduct.
 Plant-based food companies are breaking new ground, millions of volunteers are impacting lives, and companies are taking steps to save the planet despite Trump’s reckless policies.
 The world is filled with cruelty and greed, but it’s also filled with kindness, giving, and progress.

 We’ve been through worse times and persevered.
 About 150 years ago, Americans fought each other in a war and killed 2% of the American population.
 That’s the equivalent of more than 6 million people in today’s population.